protocol/launchpad/docs/protocol-labs-network/what-is-pl.md

 * [Drand](https://drand.love/) is a revolutionary randomness generator that can be used in protocols and cryptocurrencies

 * [Filecoin Virtual Machine (FVM)](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is a layer 1 protocol that will enable developers to create and execute smart contracts on data stored in the Filecoin network

+* [Lotus](https://lotus.filecoin.io/) is the main Filecoin network implementation, supported by Filecoin, written in Go & maintained by the PL team

 _In Protocol Labs, there are new projects and technologies being invented every day.
 Keep in mind that this may not be a comprehensive list of all important projects growing in our network_